Remove a processor

 Figure 7.
 Loosening processors

-Fully loosen all Torx T30 captive screws (8x Torx T30 captive screws per node) on cold plates in the removal sequence shown on the cold plate label (with a torque screwdriver set to the proper torque).NoteFor reference, the torque required for the screws to be fully tightened/removed is 0.9-1.3 newton-meters, 8-12 inch-pounds.AttentionTo prevent damage to components, make sure that you follow the indicated loosening sequence.
+Fully loosen all Torx T30 captive screws (8x Torx T30 captive screws per node) on cold plates with a general screwdriver until they stop, following the removal sequence shown on the cold plate label.NoteFor reference, the torque required for the screws to be fully tightened/removed is 10+/- 2.0 lbf-in, 1.1+/- 0.2 N-m.AttentionTo prevent damage to components, make sure that you follow the indicated loosening sequence.

 Rotate all anti-tilt wire bails (8x anti-tilt wire bails per node) inwards to the unlocked position.